RedisLabs/redislabs-docs/content/rc/administration/configure/backups.md

 1. Access your storage by clicking the left-hand **STORAGE** icon.
 1. Select the storage account:
-    a.
-To create a new storage account:
+    1. To create a new storage account:
         1. Click the **+ NEW** button at the lower-left corner of the page.
         1. Verify that you've selected **DATA